91PORN

 Supplemental Learning Experiences

-Clinical Experiences: Dental public health residents provide diagnostic, preventive, and treatment services as a component of their residency.
-Through the program, residents provide services to children in Head Start and to elementary school children at school-based sealant clinics.
+Dental public health residents provide diagnostic, preventive, and treatment services as a component of their residency.
+Through the program, residents provide services to children in Head Start Programs and to elementary school children at school-based sealant clinics.
+Residents participate in clinical rotations at Federally Qualified Health Centers in South Texas.

 After completion of this residency, you will be prepared for careers in academics, research, and administration in local, state or national public health agencies, or work with foundations, nonprofit organizations, insurance companies, and other community-based groups.
 The residents are eligible to become board-certified dental public health specialists by the American Board of Dental Public Health after graduating from this program.